 The registration deadline for the winter session is January 4, 2021.

 Beginner 1.
-Mondays, 7:30 to 9:00 pm, beginning March 22, 2021 through May 24, 2021 (Jensen).
+Mondays, 6:00 to 7:30 pm, beginning June 21, 2021 through August 23, 2021 (Brunetti).
 In this class students with little or no knowledge of Italian will learn to communicate in simple everyday situations.
 Students will study the basic building blocks of the Italian language, including the alphabet, rules of pronunciation, basic syntax, and grammatical structures.
 Topics include subject pronouns, definite and indefinite articles, regular verbs in the present tense, and noun-adjective agreement.

 Required Text: The Italian Project 1a.

 Beginner 2.
-Wednesdays, 7:30 to 9:00 pm, beginning March 24, 2021 through May 26, 2021 (Brunetti).
+Mondays, 7:30 to 9:00 pm, beginning June 21, 2021 through August 23, 2021 (Brunetti).
 In this class students will build upon their existing knowledge while incorporating new vocabulary and grammatical structures through conversation, role plays, listening, reading and writing activities.
 Topics include irregular and modal verbs in the present tense, articulated prepositions, and possessive adjectives.

 Required Text: The Italian Project 1a.

 Beginner 3.
-Mondays, 6:00 to 7:30 pm, beginning March 22, 2021 through May 24, 2021 (Jensen).
-This class is designed for students with some Beginner coursework who wish to accelerate their learning.
-Students will build upon their prior studies through listening, reading and writing activities.
+Wednesdays, 7:30 to 9:00 pm, beginning June 23, 2021 through August 25, 2021 (Brunetti).
+In this class, students will build upon their prior studies through listening, reading and writing activities.
 Topics include past and future verb tenses, and the required text will be covered in its entirety.
 Emphasis will be placed on everyday conversational situations using grammar and vocabulary from the textbook.